TheSpaghettiDetective/obico-server/website/docs/user-guides/filament-change-notifications-with-octoprint.md

 If your printer is not listed above but has a 32-bit mainboard, follow [this general guide](/docs/user-guides/filament-change-notifications-with-octoprint-general-32bit).
 Once you figure out the process that is specific to your printer, please click "Edit this page" at the bottom of this guide to contribute it back to the community.

-## Enabling Filament Change Notifications for OctoPrint and The Spaghetti Detective
+## Enabling Filament Change Notifications for OctoPrint and The Spaghetti Detective {#enabling-filament-change-notifications-for-octoprint-and-the-spaghetti-detective}

 Now that you have updated your firmware, The Spaghetti Detective can notify you when a filament runout is detected or if a color change is prompted.
 If you don’t already have an account, sign up for free.
 The free plan allows unlimited printer notifications